 Click Here to gain instant access to Force Options: How to Defend Yourself Without a Weapon >>

-Why has voter fraud become so easy and so acceptable that people feel emboldened to publicly brag about it on social media?
+Why has voter fraud become so easy?
+Why is it so acceptable that people feel emboldened to publicly brag about it on social media?
 It is a crime after all.
 Would you publicly brag about embezzling money from a company on Facebook?

 Perhaps the answer is that only rarely is voter fraud ever prosecuted, even when the action is well-documented and obvious.
 The US Dept of Justice failed to prosecute an Ohio woman who voted six times for Barack Obama, even after she publicly admitted it.